-Condition Number Condition a) In the event that construction activities result in the discovery or disturbance of an archaeological site, kōiwi tangata, wāhi tapu or wāhi taonga, the consent holder must immediately cease further work in the immediate vicinity of the discovery or disturbance and inform: i. the Project Iwi Partners; ii.
-Heritage New Zealand Pouhere Taonga; iiii. the Regional Council; and iv. in the event of kōiwi tangata being discovered, the New Zealand Police. b) Further work in the immediate vicinity of the discovery or disturbance must be suspended until: i. the measures set out in the Waka Kotahi NZ Transport Agency 'Minimum Standard P45 Accidental Archaeological Discovery Specification' (August 2018) are put in place; ii.
-Project Iwi Partners have advised that the discovery or disturbance is not of an archaeological site, kōiwi tangata, wāhi tapu or wāhi taonga or work can otherwise recommence; iii. the Regional Council has advised that work can recommence because the discovery or disturbance is not of an archaeological site, kōiwi tangata, wāhi tapu or wāhi taonga; and iv. the consent holder advises the Project Iwi Partners and Regional Council in writing that an archaeology authority is not required by the Heritage New Zealand Pouhere Taonga Act 2104; or v. an archaeology authority under the Heritage New Zealand Pouhere Taonga Act 2014 has been obtained. b) Clauses (a) and (b) do not apply, and are superseded, where the works are subject to an archaeological authority granted under section 48 of the Heritage New Zealand Pouhere Taonga Act 2014.
-Terrestrial E Ecology RTE1A Forest and treeland retention a) The forest and treelands in Table RTE-1A must be retained, with vegetation removal in these habitats limited to, where required: i. the removal of pest plants; or ii. the removal of vegetation for health and safety purposes.
-Table RTE-1A: Retained Habitats Forest and treeland Habitat type reference Indigenous terrestrial forest ITF1, ITF2, ITF3, ITF5, ITF7 Indigenous terrestrial treeland ITT07 Exotic terrestrial forest (Arapaepae Bush only) ETF7, ETF8 Mixed indigenous-exotic terrestrial forest MTF3, MTF6, MTF7, MTF8 The habitat types are identified and mapped on the Ecology Plans included in the Application.

-a) The area of wetland and forest removed as part of work authorised by these resource consents is limited to the maximum areas of habitat types in Table RTE-1.
+Condition Number Condition RCM6 Amending the Construction Environmental Management Plan a) Except where clause (b) applies, if the Construction Environmental Management Plan required by Condition RCM5 is updated, the revised Construction Environmental Management Plan must be provided to the Regional Council within five (5) working days of the update being made. b) Clause (a) does not apply to the following plans: i.
+Ecology Management Plan that may be amended in accordance with Conditions REM2 or REM3; ii.
+Construction Air Quality Management Plan that may be amended in accordance with Conditions RAQ4 or RAQ5; iii.
+Erosion and Sediment Control Plan that may be amended in accordance with Conditions RES3 or RES4.
+RAH1 Archaeology discovery protocol a) In the event that construction activities result in the discovery or disturbance of an archaeological site, kõiwi tangata, wähi tapu or wähi taonga, the consent holder must immediately cease further work in the immediate vicinity of the discovery or disturbance and inform: the Project Iwi Partners; Heritage New Zealand Pouhere Taonga; the Regional Council; and iv. in the event of kõiwi tangata being discovered, the New Zealand Police. b) Further work in the immediate vicinity of the discovery or disturbance must be suspended until: the measures set out in the Waka Kotahi NZ Transport Agency 'Minimum Standard P45 Accidental Archaeological Discovery Specification' (August 2018) are put in place; Project Iwi Partners have advised that the discovery or disturbance is not of an archaeological site, kõiwi tangata, wähi tapu or wähi taonga or work can otherwise recommence; the Regional Council has advised that work can recommence because the discovery or disturbance is not of an archaeological site, kõiwi tangata, wähi tapu or wähi taonga; and the consent holder advises the Project Iwi Partners and Regional Council in writing that an archaeology authority is not required by the Heritage New Zealand Pouhere Taonga Act 2104; or an archaeology authority under the Heritage New Zealand Pouhere Taonga Act 2014 has been obtained.
+C) Clauses (a) and (b) do not apply, and are superseded, where the works are subject to an archaeological authority granted under section 48 of the Heritage New Zealand Pouhere Taonga Act 2014.
+RTE1 Wetland and forest removal a) The area of wetland and forest removed as part of work authorised by these resource consents is limited to the maximum areas of habitat types in Table RTE-1.
+Table RTE-1: Wetland and Forest Removal Wetland and forest Habitat type reference Area (ha)